 You can either use enclosure-based naming for disks or the operating system's naming scheme.
-VxVM commands display device names according the current naming scheme.
+ProductNameShort commands display device names according to the current naming scheme.

-When you use DMP with native volumes, the disk naming scheme must be EBN, and the use_avid attribute must be on.
+The default naming scheme is enclosure-based naming (EBN).
+When you use DMP with native volumes, the disk naming scheme must be EBN, and the use avid attribute must be on.